DJSaunders1997/Calorie-Assistant/README.md

 # Calorie-Assistant
-Voice assistant to help track calories throughout the day
+Voice assistant to help track calories throughout the day.

 ## All Packages and Programs used: